 - Other pituitary diseases and tumors

-Levels of prolactin that are below normal are not usually treated but may be indicative of a general decrease in pituitary hormones caused by a pituitary disorder such as hypopituitarism.
+Levels of prolactin that are below normal are not usually treated but may indicate a general decrease in pituitary hormones caused by a pituitary disorder such as hypopituitarism.

 Is there anything else I should know?

 Prolactinomas are often small.
-Along with prolactin levels, a health practitioner may do an MRI (magnetic resonance imaging) of the brain to locate and determine the size of the tumor as well as the size of the pituitary gland.
+Along with prolactin levels, a healthcare practitioner may perform an MRI (magnetic resonance imaging) of the brain to locate and determine the size of the tumor as well as the size of the pituitary gland.

 What other tests may be done to evaluate an elevated prolactin?

-If I have an elevated prolactin, why is my doctor testing my thyroid?
+If I have an elevated prolactin, why is my healthcare practitioner testing my thyroid?

-Prolactinomas may be treated with medications that act like dopamine (such as bromocriptine or cabergoline) to decrease prolactin production.
+These tumors may be treated with medications that act like dopamine (such as bromocriptine or cabergoline) to decrease prolactin production.
 Treatment can reduce prolactin levels and symptoms and restore fertility, but the medications may have to be taken for several months or years.
-Surgery is sometimes necessary if the prolactinomas are large or not responding to treatment.
+Surgery is sometimes necessary if the tumors are large or not responding to treatment.
 This surgery is delicate and requires an experienced surgeon.
-Sometimes, despite medication and/or surgery, the prolactinoma recurs.
+Sometimes, despite medication and/or surgery, the tumor recurs.

 What is macroprolactin?

-A number of otherwise healthy people have elevated prolactin levels because some of the prolactin in their blood is in a different form called macroprolactin.
-Macroprolactin is prolactin that is bound to a protein (immunoglobulin), is not active in the body, and does not indicate the presence of disease.
-If an elevated prolactin is found, further laboratory tests may be done to make sure that this is not due to macroprolactin.
+A number of otherwise healthy people have elevated prolactin levels because some of the prolactin in their blood is "macroprolactin."
+Macroprolactin is prolactin that is typically bound to a protein (immunoglobulin), is not active in the body, and does not indicate the presence of disease.
+If an elevated prolactin is found in asymptomatic patients, further laboratory tests may be performed to make sure that this is not due to macroprolactin.